 Bullying is intentional negative behavior that is repeated and involves an imbalance of social or physical power.
-A simpler way to say it (and the definitions we teach kids) is “Bullying is unfair and one-sided.
-It happens when someone keeps hurting, frightening, threatening, or leaving someone out on purpose.”
+A simpler way to say it (and the definitions we teach kids) is “Bullying is when someone keeps being mean to someone else on purpose.”

 Kids who bully are at higher risk for a wide range of problems, including abusing alcohol and other drugs, getting into fights, and doing poorly academically.
 They even risk having problems into adulthood, such as criminal convictions and substance use.